sparkflows/sparkflows-docs/docs/installation/authentication/sso/saml-azure-ad-setup.rst

       :alt: sso
       :width: 50%

-.. note::  Make sure to change the localhost to your domain name or your IP where Fire Insights is running.
+.. note::  Make sure to change the sparkflows_dns to your domain name or your IP where Fire Insights is running.